-April 1st to 3d, 1833.
-The first of April was overcast, with snow, and the temperature was at 12° minus at night.
+1833.
+April 1 to 6; the first day of April was overcast, with snow, and the temperature was at 12 deg. minus at night.
 There was variable weather on the two following days, but it was, on the whole, mild, so that the men could walk out.
-4th to 6th.
-Some grouse were seen for the first time, together with two bears; and, on the fifth, the temperature rose to 5° plus, continuing thus till the end of the week.
+Some grouse were seen for the first time, together with two bears; and, on the fifth, the temperature rose to 5 deg. plus, continuing thus till the end of the week.

-7th to 13th.
-The first days of the present week afforded no variety, except that the day temperature rose to 25° plus.
+April 7 to 13; the first days of the present week afforded no variety, except that the day temperature rose to 25 deg. plus.
 It snowed on the tenth, and we saw two bears with two cubs, approaching, or about to pass not far from us.
 The hindermost was coming on alone, being the male; and, passing near to us, was killed.
-The last days of the week were very severe ones, with a heavy gale and drift snow; and the thermometer fell to 24° minus.
+The last days of the week were very severe ones. with a heavy gale and drift snow; and the thermometer fell to 24 deg. minus.

-14th to 20th.
-Sunday was not less stormy, and no one could go out.
+April 14 to 20; Sunday was not less stormy, and no one could go out.
 It moderated towards the afternoon on Monday, but we were still all imprisoned.
 On the next day it was still more quiet; but there was no possibility of undertaking any journey till the nineteenth, when a party of men were sent forward in advance, with a sledge of provisions, and, having deposited it about eight miles off, they returned; making a second journey on the Saturday, with a similar supply, and returning at midnight.

-21st and 22d.
-Nothing was done to-day, and it was too cold on Monday for travelling.
+April 21 and 22; nothing was done to-day, and it was too cold on Monday for travelling.
 Our present plan now, was to carry forward in advance, to the boats which we had left, sufficient provisions to last us from the first of July till the first of October; as that was the point whence our summer journey and voyage would commence.
-23d.
-On Tuesday, Commander Ross and the parties set off with two loads of various articles to the depot, and returned about midday on the twenty-fourth.
-24th.
+On Tuesday, Commander Ross and the parties set off with two loads of various articles to the depot, and returned about mid-day on the twenty-fourth.
 In their way back, they saw a bear, and killed a seal: and, in the evening, another of the former, approaching the house, was killed.
 It had been at our flagstaff, which it had pulled down; and having found and eaten some bread, this was discovered on opening its stomach, which contained nothing else.

-25th to 27th.
-The men made another trip, but returned with inflamed eyes, so that they were confined on the following day.
-On the next, the weather was fine, and the thermometer rose to 14° plus, the sun being very powerful: another journey was taken to the first depot, and the thermometer rose to 17°.
+April 25 to 27; the men made another trip, but returned with inflamed eyes, so that they were confined on the following day.
+On the next, the weather was fine, and the thermometer rose to 14 deg. plus, the sun being very powerful: another journey was taken to the first depot, and the thermometer rose to 17 deg.

-28th to 30th.
-Sunday was a day of rest; and on the twentyninth, another journey completed the deposition of the provisions at the place of the boats.
+Sunday was a day of rest; and on the twenty-ninth, another journey completed the deposition of the provisions at the place of the boats.
 On the thirtieth, there was a severe gale, and we could do nothing: and, with this last labour, we ended the month of April.

-The last month was, on the whole, mild, being never less than 26° minus, nor higher than 19° plus; and the mean temperature was minus 4°, being four degrees above that at Port Bowen, and seven above that at Victory harbour in the same month of the last year.
+The last month was, on the whole, mild, being never less than 26 deg. minus, nor higher than 19 deg. plus; and the mean temperature was minus 4 deg., being four degrees above that of Port Bowen, and seven above that at Victory harbour in the same month of the last year.